andre-ls/dactory/Field_Specifications/Inventory/Material_Id.md

 - Field Name: Material ID
 - Parent Table: Inventory
 - Shared By: Material
 - Description: An Numeric Code to Uniquely identify every material used at the Factory.
+It contains the respective Material ID from the Materials Table.

 ## Physical Elements